The monoid of order isomorphisms of principal filters of a power of the positive integers: Introduction and preliminaries

 A topology $\tau$ on a semigroup $S$ is called: \begin{itemize} \item \emph{semigroup} if $(S,\tau)$ is a topological semigroup; \item \emph{shift-continuous} if $(S,\tau)$ is a semitopological semigroup. \end{itemize}

 The bicyclic semigroup is bisimple and every one of its congruences is either trivial or a group congruence.
-Moreover, every homomorphism $h$ of the bicyclic semigroup is either an isomorphism or the image of ${\mathscr{C}}(p,q)$ under $h$ is a cyclic group~(see \cite[Corollary~1.32]{Clifford-Preston-1961-1967}).
+Hence, every homomorphism of the bicyclic semigroup is either an isomorphism or a group homomorphism, and moreover every non-isomorphic image of ${\mathscr{C}}(p,q)$ is a cyclic group~(see \cite[Corollary~1.32]{Clifford-Preston-1961-1967}).
 The bicyclic semigroup plays an important role in algebraic theory of semigroups and in the theory of topological semigroups.
 For example a well-known Andersen's result~\cite{Andersen-1952} states that a ($0$--)simple semigroup with an idempotent is completely ($0$--)simple if and only if it does not contain an isomorphic copy of the bicyclic semigroup.
 The bicyclic monoid admits only the discrete semigroup Hausdorff topology.
 Bertman and West in \cite{Bertman-West-1976} extended this result for the case of Hausdorff semitopological semigroups.
 Stable and $\Gamma$-compact topological semigroups do not contain the bicyclic monoid~\cite{Anderson-Hunter-Koch-1965, Hildebrant-Koch-1986}.
 The problem of embedding the bicyclic monoid into compact-like topological semigroups was studied in \cite{Banakh-Dimitrova-Gutik-2009, Banakh-Dimitrova-Gutik-2010, Gutik-Repovs-2007}.
 Independently to Eberhart-Selden results on topolozabilty of the bicyclic semigroup, in \cite{Taimanov-1973} Taimanov constructed a commutative semigroup $\mathfrak{A}_\kappa$ of cardinality $\kappa$ which admits only the discrete semigroup topology.
 Also, Taimanov \cite{Taimanov-1975} gave sufficient conditions for a commutative semigroup to have a non-discrete semigroup topology.
-In the paper \cite{Gutik-2016} it was showed that for the Taimanov semigroup $\mathfrak{A}_\kappa$ from \cite{Taimanov-1973} the following conditions hold: every $T_1$-topology $\tau$ on the semigroup $\mathfrak{A}_\kappa$ such that $(\mathfrak{A}_\kappa,\tau)$ is a topological semigroup is discrete; for every $T_1$-topological semigroup which contains $\mathfrak{A}_\kappa$ as a subsemigroup, $\mathfrak{A}_\kappa$ is a closed subsemigroup of $S$; and every homomorphic non-isomorphic image of $\mathfrak{A}_\kappa$ is a zero-semigroup.
-In \cite{Hogan-1984} Hogan proved that for any ordinal $\alpha$ every semigroup Hausdorff locally compact topology on the $\alpha$-bicyclic semigroup is discrete.
-Also, in \cite{Selden_A-1985} Annie Selden constructed non-discrete semigroup Hausdorff topology on the $2$-bicyclic semigroup.
-But Bardyla find a gap in the proof of Theorem 2.9 of \cite{Hogan-1984} and in \cite{Bardyla-2016a} he constructed non-discrete semigroup Hausdorff locally compact topology on the $\omega+1$-bicyclic semigroup.
-Also, in \cite{Bardyla-2016a} Bardyla showed that the statement of Theorem 2.9 from \cite{Hogan-1984} is true in the case when $\alpha\leqslant\omega$ and in \cite{Bardyla-2018} for every ordinal $\alpha\leqslant\omega$ he described all shift-continuous locally compact Hausdorff topologies on the $\alpha$-bicyclic monoid.
+In the paper \cite{Gutik-2016} it was showed that for the Taimanov semigroup $\mathfrak{A}_\kappa$ from \cite{Taimanov-1973} the following conditions hold: every semigroup $T_1$-topology $\tau$ on the semigroup $\mathfrak{A}_\kappa$ is discrete; $\mathfrak A_\kappa$ is closed in any $T_1$-topological semigroup containing $\mathfrak A_\kappa$ and every homomorphic non-isomorphic image of $\mathfrak{A}_\kappa$ is a zero-semigroup.